Welasco/AzureSentinelSyslog/README.md

 ## 5. Configuring RSyslog to receive messages from Network

 By default RSyslog doesn't listen to any TCP/UDP port.
 To make a Syslog Server become a forwarder server you must load a TCP or UDP module (or both).
-Here is the changes you must do at /etc/rsyslog.conf to make RSyslog start listening in both 514 TCP and UDP:
+Here are the changes you must make in /etc/rsyslog.conf to make RSyslog start listening in both 514 TCP and UDP:

 ```
 # Load UDP module